m50d/m50d.github.com/_posts/2014-05-16-signs-your-java-program.md

 What makes Java compelling isn't the language itself, but the ecosystem around it.
 Not just libraries and frameworks, but also tooling: first-class IDEs, debuggers, profilers, code analyzers, monitoring tools.

-## Your async code is hitting the callback pyramid of doom

 //spring aop, hibernate transactions, lombok, jackson module system, those magic files Jersey uses

 [1] In my opinion checked exceptions were not an inherently bad idea - keeping track of which errors can occur is valuable, and handling them where they occur is a legitimate strategy in some cases, as we're seeing with the recent popularity of Go.
 But Java's type system doesn't offer enough power to use them effectively - it's too hard to make a function that's "generic in what exceptions it throws".
 To be successful again exceptions will need to be a library feature first and syntactic sugar second - compare the `async`/`await` feature introduced in Scala 2.11.